 This module operates in combination with the lemon core module and extends it with support for two distinct views on linguistic morphology:

-1. OntoLex-Morph allows to enrich lexical entries and individual forms with information about the morphological units that they consist of (descriptive morphology).
+1. OntoLex-Morph enables the enrichment of lexical entries and individual forms with information about the morphological units that they consist of (descriptive morphology).
 This improves the capability of OntoLex-Lemon to encode, preserve and document the structure of morphologically complex forms or lexical entries.

-2. OntoLex-Morph allows to formalize morphological rules that can be used to produce complex lexical entries and inflected forms from their component morphs, resp., their base forms (generative morphology).
-This allows to extend OntoLex-Lemon resources with a framework that describes how to produce and analyze complex lexical entries or inflected forms.
+2. OntoLex-Morph allows the formalization of morphological rules that can be used to produce complex lexical entries and inflected forms from their component morphs and their base forms (generative morphology).
+This extends OntoLex-Lemon resources with a framework that describes how to produce and analyze complex lexical entries or inflected forms.

 OntoLex-Morph has been designed with the premise to make OntoLex-lemon applicable to morphologically rich languages of any type, supporting both fusional and agglutinating morphology, and thereby contributing to a truly multilingual web.